Frequently Asked Questions

 Yes!
 A range of additional scholarships may be available depending on the student’s destination, personal situation, and course and length of study.
 For more information, please visit our scholarships page.

 It’s very possible!
 Each student’s situation is different depending on their major and what they want to do overseas.
-It may take additional time and paperwork in order to make study away possible, so contact your representatives as soon as you can: link veteran's page from financial aid.
+It may take additional time and paperwork in order to make study away possible, so contact your representatives as soon as you can.

 Earning wages for work while you are away under a student visa is often prohibited.
 Your student visa authorizes only living and learning in your host country.
 Some countries will allow part-time jobs, but only while school is in session.
 Never expect to support yourself by working overseas.
 Instead, budget for your trip based on money that you have earned prior to your departure.
 Working overseas, if allowed, can be a valuable experience, but is not reliable enough to fund study away.